PaddyFerry/document-manager-assessment/README.md

 `npm start`

 You can go to http://localhost:3000
-You can upload/download files at whichever url you.
+You can upload/download files at whichever url you'd like.
+Uploading a file with the same same name and extension to the same url will create the next version.

 ## Requirements overview
 Stores files of any type and name